Miiha/FilmAnalyzerKit/README.md

 ```
 root@4861c0561b89:/usr/src/app#
-root@4861c0561b89:/usr/src/app# analyzer -project "Rear Window" shots
+root@4861c0561b89:/usr/src/app# analyzer --project "Rear Window" shots
 ```

 No install of dependencies required, yey!

 Final Note:
 This project is part of my master thesis, which also deals with visualization of film.
-For a examplary why to visualize the data retrieved with the film analyzer kit please refere to [FilmBrowser](https://github.com/Miiha/FilmBrowser).
+For an examplary way to visualize the data retrieved with the film analyzer kit please refere to [FilmBrowser](https://github.com/Miiha/FilmBrowser).